 September is the arrival of autumn in the northern hemisphere, while it’s the herald of spring in the southern hemisphere.
-So if you’re wondering where to travel in September this year, we have some good news for you!
+So if you’re wondering about the best countries to visit in September, we have some good news for you!
 Sweet September offers you several amazing destinations due to the favourable climate and wonderful seasons across the two hemispheres during this month.

 The south of Europe celebrates plenty of cultural festivals during September while in the mighty Russia, it’s the season of fall – a move from its pleasant summers to the harsh winters.
-Vietnam’s northern hills are ideal in September for traversing the lush green rolling farms and riverine deltas while the majestic hikes of New Zealand are among the greatest travel experiences one can have in the month of September.
+Vietnam’s northern hills are ideal in September for traversing the lush green rolling farms and riverine deltas while the majestic hikes of New Zealand are among the greatest travel experiences for your September holidays!

 Check out 9 amazing destinations that are perfect to travel in September!